A morning delayed by the necessary task of us getting a replacement back wheel for the car.

 We finally leave Newcastle in blazing late-morning sun, having stopped at a Greggs the Bakers – that high street fixture, home of the grey-skinned podgy man hankering after a steak bake – which originated in Newcastle.

 We have it filled with peas pudding – a thick paste from these parts, made from pulses.
 Not really what I thought it was going to be, and according to the Greek, a bit like fava back home.

 Feeling now like we’d experienced well the native cuisine, we then get into a huge debate while circling a roundabout (Giristroula seemingly fully mastered them now, and able to take them with carefree abandonment, concentrating solely on arguing her point, shouting and waving her hand in my face.
 The Greek way).

 With a roar of finality, and a place salute from me to all the banked-up car drivers waiting for us, we leave the roundabout, the Angel and the idea of visiting him again behind us, and we join the A69.
 Direction: west.

 Corbridge is as Northern, English, quaint – but not twee – as they come.

-Corbridge railway station is on the Tyne Valley line that cuts right across Britain, following the route of the river – muscled with currents here – and runs from Newcastle to Carlisle.
+Corbridge railway station is on the Tyne Valley line that cuts right across Britain, following the route of the river, running from Newcastle to Carlisle.

 In 122 AD the Roman emperor Hadrian decided to build his wall from coast to coast in Britain.

 There is a hardy 10 or so mile walk of good, palpable wall on this stretch – the wall an elevation of just a few feet on the near side but a dizzying long drop of stone wall and gnarled grassy hill on the other – and we set off to see how much of this walk we can do.

 We pass a severe looking man: swept-back silver hair, mustard jumper, sturdy cords, port wine face.
 He has the look of one of those disgraced Conservative MP in off-duty garb, filmed at their garden gates stood next to unhappy wives, telling the press how he’ll now be spending more time with his family after the reported “incidents”.